How Is Hypertrophic Cardiomyopathy Treated? | MyHeartDiseaseTeam

 Obstructive HCM

-Obstructive HCM, or HCM with left ventricular outflow obstruction, is caused by thickening of the interventricular septum, the wall between the left and right ventricles.
-If the septum becomes too large, it can interfere with normal blood flow out of the heart through the aorta.
-Most cases of HCM are obstructive HCM.
+Obstructive HCM (HCM with left ventricular outflow obstruction) is caused by thickening of the interventricular septum.
+If the septum becomes too large, it can interfere with normal blood flow.

 Treatment for obstructive HCM begins with beta-blockers and calcium channel blockers.
-People who do not respond to these medications may need different calcium channel blockers or potassium channel blockers in addition to beta-blockers.
+If these medications aren’t effective, you may need different calcium channel blockers or potassium channel blockers in addition to beta-blockers.

-Alcohol septal ablation or a septal myectomy procedure may be needed if medication is insufficient to treat obstructive HCM.
-Additionally, surgery to repair damage to the mitral valve can help improve outcomes.
+Alcohol septal ablation or a septal myectomy procedure may be needed if medication isn’t enough to treat obstructive HCM.
+Surgery to repair damage to the mitral valve may be recommended.

 Nonobstructive HCM